In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

 Its main focus is growth.
 Just as WooCommerce aims to help you grow your business by making more successful sales, it’s also a scalable solution that evolves with your company.

 To start using WooCommerce, you’ll have to set yourself up for a free 14-day trial version first.
-After that, you can pay to upgrade to any paid plan for $1 per month for the first three months.
+After that, you can pay $1 per month for the first three months to upgrade to any paid plan.

-Their cheaper plan is $39 per month, with their more expansive package costing $70 monthly.
+Their cheaper plan is $39 per month, while their more expansive package costs $70 per month.

 5. Volusion